 - Share relevant items from this packet with staff and see if they have any questions about what to expect. - During the classroom observation, teachers do not need to change what they usually do.
 Assessors need to see a typical day including the regular staff, schedule, and interactions.
 Extra staff members should not be present unless these individuals are a part of the daily routine for that classroom at that time (e.g., floater that assists daily with lunch). - Once the observation begins, assessors will limit their interactions with teachers or children and try to blend into the background.
 They will take notes during the entire observation to accurately assign scores for the items across all the levels of quality.
-At times they may stay in one place to observe, while at other times they will need to move around the indoor and outdoor environments to look at materials or observe specific events. - Assessors try to stay out of the way, but teachers can request for assessors to move at any time if they are in a place where the teachers and/or children need to be. - There is no teacher interview for the ITERS-3, ECERS-3, and FCCERS-3 and scores are based on a time-limited 3-hour observation.
+They may also take photographs of materials or the indoor/outdoor spaces, but will be careful to avoid photographing the children.
+At times they may stay in one place to observe, while at other times they will move around the indoor and outdoor environments to look at materials or observe specific events. - Assessors try to stay out of the way, but teachers can request for assessors to move at any time if they are in a place where the teachers and/or children need to be. - Teachers need to be available (around nap time) for a 30-45 minute interview after the observation.
+The lead teacher answers the majority of questions; however, a few questions may be asked of other classroom teachers or teachers who work with the children at different times or in different classrooms throughout the day (when applicable).